Video Game Addiction Treatment – The Ultimate Guide (2022)

 It is often the person’s reaction to their addictive triggers that lead to compulsive playing.
 CBT’s intervention and management alter the way we think about and ultimately respond to these triggers.
 For instance, if someone’s feeling of stress and impending deadlines leads to them playing video games, CBT will retrain the mind to healthily respond in a way that is more productive and sustainable.

 Mindfulness focuses on engaging in all of your senses at the present moment, free of judgement.
 It grounds us in the moment not worrying about our past or future.
-As you can understand this skill is invaluable to the addicted brain, being able to ground themselves amid an emotion-laden craving storm.
+As you can understand this skill is invaluable to the addicted brain, being able to ground themselves amidst an emotion-laden craving storm.

-Mindfulness has been gaining popularity during recent years, understandably so given the increasing pace and stimulation, technology has added to our everyday lives.
+Mindfulness has been gaining popularity in recent years, understandably so given the increasing pace and stimulation, technology has added to our everyday lives.
 However in the field of video game addiction studies conducted by Garland et al illustrated that individuals that participated in an 8-week mindfulness-oriented recovery enhancement programme, (MORE) showed significant reductions in their cravings and maladaptive behaviour related to playing video games post-treatment.
 The mindfulness intervention also reduced the likelihood of relapse through teaching awareness of cravings and deconstructing them down to their basic sensorial sensation.

 - Everyone Can Do It – Mindfulness does not require special equipment, it is cost-friendly and can be done anywhere at any time.